 - Installing room occupancy sensors

 - Winter Break shutdown

-In 2009, Penn State instituted an Energy Conservation Policy (AD64) that established guidelines and practices that will lower the University’s energy consumption, reduce expenditures on energy and reduce greenhouse gases.
-The policy is applicable to all Penn State owned or leased facilities at all campus locations.
+In 2009, Penn State instituted an Energy Conservation Policy (AD64) that established guidelines and practices to lower the University’s energy consumption, reduce expenditures on energy, and reduce greenhouse gases.
+The policy is applicable to all facilities owned or leased by Penn State at all campus locations.

 Approximately 350 buildings at the University Park campus are controlled via building automation systems (BAS).
-This functionality maintains customer environmental satisfaction by keeping the buildings climate within specific range and providing lighting based on occupancy schedules as well as monitoring system performance for device failures.
+This functionality maintains customer environmental satisfaction by keeping the buildings’ climate within a specific range and providing lighting based on occupancy schedules, as well as monitoring system performance for device failures.